teuber789/chore-tracker/README.md

 A simple app that tracks the chores a child can do for their parents in order to get money.

+# About

+This project has two purposes:

+- Showcase my skills with various technologies, including Golang backend development, GRPC, understanding of DDD, understanding of API best practices, etc.
+- Provide a playground to experiment with [GRPC Web](https://github.com/grpc/grpc-web).
+Prior to this project, I had never utilized it before and wanted to play around with it.

+That being said, this project is still a work in progress and has some rough edges (see the [future development section](#future-development)).
+It is not meant to be perfect, so much as to give a glimpse of what I am capable of.

+> Throughout the repository, I frequently make comments starting with `IRL`.
+These comments explain how something would be different if I were deploying the code to a production environment in real life.

 # Project Structure

 For convenience, this project is set up as a [monorepository](https://circleci.com/blog/monorepo-dev-practices/).
 In the real world, it would likely be split into several repos instead.